valocode/bubbly/docs/docs/tutorials/github-metrics.md

 :::caution TODO

-This is standard HCL, api_version, spec block for different types of extract, each extract type has different options , bearer token in env variable, graphql query as HCL heredoc, format is HCL type expression (link to detailed guide), mention objects and strings, numbers, {} is map syntax because even format = ... is valid HCL.
+This is standard HCL, spec block for different types of extract, each extract type has different options , bearer token in env variable, graphql query as HCL heredoc, format is HCL type expression (link to detailed guide), mention objects and strings, numbers, {} is map syntax because even format = ... is valid HCL.

 ../resources/kinds.md#extract provides the spec for the different source types.
 We definitely need to provide a detailed guide for the format attribute.
 I suggest adding an admonition stating this is under construction and a full explanation for the format attribute used in extract/repo_stats for this tutorial is coming soon.